sujonraihan/ibcs/Linux/group-management.md

 ## 🎯 Summary

-Group Management হল Linux system administration এর একটি গুরুত্বপূর্ণ অংশ যা:
+Group Management is an important part of Linux system administration that:

-- ✅ User groups তৈরি এবং পরিচালনা করে
+- ✅ Creates and manages user groups
-- ✅ Group-based permissions implement করে
+- ✅ Implements group-based permissions
-- ✅ Access control নিশ্চিত করে
+- ✅ Ensures access control
-- ✅ Security policies maintain করে
+- ✅ Maintains security policies
-- ✅ Resource sharing সহজ করে
+- ✅ Simplifies resource sharing

-সঠিক group management practices এবং tools ব্যবহার করে একটি secure এবং efficient Linux system পরিচালনা করা যায়।
+With proper group management practices and tools, a secure and efficient Linux system can be managed.